TatianaTylosky/mentor-material/mentor-field-guide.md

 **Personal Praise v.
 Process Praise**

 Personal praise like, “Wow, you did an amazing job!” or, “You are so good at this!” does not increase student outcomes.
-Instead, it is more effective to provide feedback on a student's process by objectively stating how hard a problem was and acknowledge the student's problem solving approach or work ethic.
+Instead, it is more effective to provide feedback on a student's process by objectively stating how hard a problem was and acknowledging the student's problem solving approach or her work ethic.

 Similarly, avoid explicitly stating that your student has made a mistake.
 Let your students find their own errors.
-Provide hints by asking about specific lines of code and why they wrote it that way.
+Provide hints by asking about specific lines of code and why they wrote them that way.
 Keep working backward until they are able to self-correct.

 Learning requires tenacity.
 Internalizing pride takes work.
 Read more about [process praise here] (https://www.khanacademy.org/about/blog/post/95208400815/the-learning-myth-why-ill-never-tell-my-son-hes).